hugovallet/responsible-ml-project/README.md

-This repo implements a toy ML project running on simulated data with a full suite of MLOps tools to demonstrate how to build automatic documentation and proof to support responsible AI systems.
+This repo implements a toy ML project running on simulated data with a full suite of MLOps tools to demonstrate how to build automatic documentation and proofing to support responsible AI systems.

 The system implemented is summarised by the following
 architecture: